-Credit Union management and staff are employed by the Credit Union's sponsor, Farmers and leased to the Credit Union.
-As such, Credit Union employees participate in Farmers pension plans and the Credit Union reimburses Farmers for pension plan expenses associated with the leased employees.
-On January 1, 2009, the Credit Union's defined benefit pension plan was modified and only vested employees who were age 40 and over, or who had 10 years of service as of December 31, 2008, were grandfathered into the existing pension plan.
-All remaining and new employees became participants of the Cash Balance Program.
-Farmers made quarterly contributions to the employees' cash balance account, which is based on a percentage of the employees' salaries.
-As of December 31, 2018, all pension plans were frozen, and an enhanced 401(k) plan with an additional 4% based company contribution was implemented on January 1, 2019.
-Also, the Credit Union has a 401(k) plan through Farmers, which allows employees to defer a portion of their salary into the 401(k) plan up to certain limits established by the Internal Revenue Service.
+Credit Union management and staff are employed by the Credit Union's sponsor, Farmers, and leased back to the Credit Union.
+As such, Credit Union employees participate in Farmers' retirement plans and the Credit Union reimburses Farmers for the retirement plan expenses associated with the leased employees.
+As of December 31, 2019, the retirement plans for pension and the Cash Balance Program were frozen, and a matching 401(k) plan with an additional 4% base company contribution was implemented on January 1, 2019.
+The 401(k) matching plan through Farmers allows employees to defer a portion of their salary into the 401(k) plan up to certain limits established by the Internal Revenue Service.
 The Credit Union makes discretionary matching contributions each payroll period, with quarterly adjustments as needed.
 Participants are always 100% vested in all their voluntary contributions.
 The Credit Union's matching contributions and the 4% base company contributions become fully vested at the completion of three years of service.

 Retirement plan costs are accrued and funded on a current basis.
-Total retirement plan costs paid by the Credit Union to Farmers for the years ended December 31, 2018 and 2017 amounted to approximately \$1,818,000 and \$1,731,000, respectively.
+Total retirement plan costs paid by the Credit Union to Farmers for the years ended December 31, 2019 and 2018 were approximately \$1,306,000 and \$1,818,000, respectively.